byjg/b8/doc/readme.rst

 All the following values can be set in the "config_lexer" array (the third parameter) passed to b8.
 The name of the array doesn't matter (of course), it just has to be the third argument.

 **min_size**
     The minimal length for a token to be considered when calculating the rating of a text.
 Defaults to ``3`` (integer).

 **max_size**
     The maximal length for a token to be considered when calculating the rating of a text.
 Defaults to ``30`` (integer).

 **allow_numbers**
     Should pure numbers also be considered?
-Defaults to ``FALSE`` (boolean).
+Defaults to ``false`` (boolean).

 **get_uris**
     Look for URIs.
-Defaults to ``TRUE`` (boolean).
+Defaults to ``true`` (boolean).

 **old_get_html**
     Extracts HTML.
 This is the old search function used up to b8 0.5.2.
 If you have an existing b8 installation and want the exactly same behaviour as before, use this.
 This function will probably removed in a future release.
-Defaults to ``TRUE`` (boolean).
+Defaults to ``true`` (boolean).

 **get_html**
     Extracts HTML.
 This has been added in b8 0.6 and should work better then the "old_get_html" procedure.
-Defaults to ``FALSE`` (boolean).
+Defaults to ``false`` (boolean).

 **get_bbcode**
     Extracts BBCode, which is often used in forums.
-Defaults to ``FALSE`` (boolean).
+Defaults to ``false`` (boolean).

 Configuration of the degenerator
 --------------------------------